Time and Place: Tuesdays and Fridays,

 The course textbook is Algorithm Design by Jon Kleinberg and Eva Tardos.

 Although the lectures will mostly be drawn from the textbook, we will still cover things that do not appear in the text, and the textbook includes material that we will not cover in class.
 You are responsible for the content of the lectures as well as any assigned readings.
 You may also find the following books useful for reference and for different perspectives:

 Homework, Exams, and Grading

 Exams.
-There will be a midterm exam in class on March 7th, and a comprehensive final exam during finals week.
-There will also be an in-class quiz during the second week of class testing knowledge that is pre-requisite for this class.
-All exams are open-textbook and open-notes.
-Make-up tests or homework assignments will not be given except in case of an emergency.
-Students who know they are going to miss a test must notify me in advance.
-Special circumstances can be accommodated if I am notified about them in advance.
+There will be a midterm exam in class (see the Class Schedule for date and time), and a comprehensive final exam during finals week.
+All exams are open-textbook and open-notes, but searching online, collaboration, or copying from others are not allowed and would be considered a breach of academic integrity.
+Make-up exams will not be given except in case of an emergency, accompanied by an official Excused Absence Letter from RPI (see also here if you are off-campus).
+Students who know they are going to miss an exam must notify us in advance.
+Special circumstances can be accommodated if we are notified about them in advance.

 Grading.
-The midterm will count for 20% of your final grade, the final for 25%, and the homework for 50%.
-The quiz during the second week of class will count for the remaining 5%.
+The midterm will count for 30% of your final grade, the final for 40%, and the homework for 30%.
+Please see the Syllabus for details.
+We will drop the lowest homework grade.

 Regrades: Any request to re-evaluate a grade must be made within one week of the return date of the homework or exam in question.
 You must explain why you think your grade should be changed in writing, and submit your request to me or a TA, together with the original problem solution.
 The second grade will remain.
 Your entire assignment or exam will be regraded and your grade may go up or down, or it may stay the same.
 It is also your responsibility to monitor your grades on LMS; if there is any error you must bring it to my attention within one week of the grade being posted.